tkodimac/water_product_review/README.md

 A 'Product Catalog' page allows users to browse all available products, filtered by categories such as purifiers, filters, bottled water, and containers.
 Logged-in users can add new products, write reviews, and rate products.
 This page also offers advanced search and sorting options, enabling users to find products that meet specific criteria.

 Users who are not logged in can still browse the site, but they are prompted to register or log in when they try to submit a review or rate a product.
-Upon logging in, users are directed to their personal dashboard, where they can manage their reviews, update account settings, and view a list of their favorite products.
+Upon logging in, users are directed to their personal dashboard, where they can manage their reviews, update reviews, and view a list of their favorite product reviews.

 ### Colour Scheme